When is consent needed?

 - photographing or filming of people in certain circumstances

 - Voluntary: Ensure that the person you ask for their consent is not in some way dependent on the University.
-This means that you should be restrictive in using consent for processing personal data relating to staff or students.
-There may be scope for also using consent for staff and students in cases where they can decline with no risk of personal consequences, for example if it relates to asking people to participate with quotes or in photos or film in the University’s external communications.
+Be restrictive in using consent for processing personal data relating to staff or students.

 - Informed: You need to inform the data subject about the nature of the personal data you are collecting, the purpose for which it will be used, how it will be processed and the data subject’s rights.
-The information on processing and rights is so extensive that as a rule it must be provided in writing.
-You can refer the data subject to the general information at lunduniversity.lu.se/gdpr but you must supplement this with specific information on the processing in question.
+As a rule, the information must be provided in writing.
+You can find out more from the general information at lunduniversity.lu.se

 - Documented: You must document the consent from the data subject, be able to find it easily if required and link it to the personal data to which the consent applies.
 However, you do not need to register the consent in official records.